 A century since the birth of the Bauhaus school of art, its creativity has changed art and architecture in such a significant way.
 The school is still influencing thoughts about the built environment in which we reside.
 Taking this design movement as our inspiration, our latest exhibition delves into the urban environment and contemplates how art and architecture intersect.

 By focusing on works on traditional media, rather than photography, the exhibiting artists present a documentation of various architecture in a range of styles that highlight the act of recording the built environment.
 Through this process, there are points of the exhibition in which the works appear contradictory; with modern architecture depicted in traditional medium, offering a new perspective from which to look at structures we have seen many times before.

-We are excited to share the work of artists; Gerry Buxton, Anne Desmet RA, Gareth Fuller, Luke Adam Hawker, Joshua Kerley, Graham Martin, Jo Peel, Daniel Speight, Mairi Timoney, and Peter Wylie.
+Exhibiting artists include: Gerry Buxton, Anne Desmet RA, Gareth Fuller, Luke Adam Hawker, Joshua Kerley, Graham Martin, Jo Peel, Daniel Speight, Mairi Timoney and Peter Wylie.

 To attend the Private View from 6pm on Thursday 12 September, please RSVP here.

 Don't worry if you can't make that, the exhibition will be on the walls of Over-Seas House until the beginning of December.